 Abandoned property represents any debt or obligation, including securities, which has gone unclaimed or undelivered for a period of dormancy defined by statute.
 For most property, the period of dormancy is five years; for securities, it is three years.
-Pursuant to U.S. Supreme Court jurisprudence, such unclaimed property is reported to the State of Delaware if any of the following circumstances are present: the last known address of the owner is located in the State of Delaware; the last known address of the owner is unknown, and the holder of the property is incorporated or formed under the laws of the State of Delaware; or the last known address of the owner is not located in any state of the United States, or the District of Columbia, or any territory or possession of the United States, and the Holder is incorporated or formed under the laws of the State of Delaware.
-In addition, for those lost owners with a last known address that is in a state that does not have an applicable statute for the type of property being reported, the unclaimed property is reported to the state of incorporation of the holder.
+Pursuant to U.S. Supreme Court jurisprudence, such unclaimed property is reported to the State of Delaware if any of the following circumstances are present: the last known address of the owner is located in the State of Delaware; the last known address of the owner is unknown, and the holder of the property is incorporated or formed under the laws of the State of Delaware; the last known address of the owner is not located in any state of the United States, or the District of Columbia, or any territory or possession of the United States, and the Holder is incorporated or formed under the laws of the State of Delaware; or the last known address of the owner is in a state that does not have an applicable statute for the type of property being reported and the Holder is incorporated or formed under the laws of the State of Delaware.

-It is forecast that abandoned property will generate revenues of \$527 million in fiscal year 2016 and \$545 million in fiscal year 2017.
-The fiscal year 2018 forecast indicates a \$105 million decrease in abandoned property revenues, which reflects, in part, DEFAC's recognition that future revenues from abandoned property could be adversely affected by pending legal challenges.
+It is forecasted that abandoned property will generate revenues of \$554 million in fiscal year 2017.
+The fiscal year 2018 forecast indicates an \$64 million decrease in abandoned property revenues, which reflects, in part, DEFAC's recognition that future revenues from abandoned property could be adversely affected by pending legal challenges.
 See "LITIGATION" herein for a further explanation of the legal challenge.